qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 **Energy consumption**

-With network openness comes the problem of **increasing computational power**, and with it high energy consumption.
+With network openness comes the problem of **increasing computational power** and with it high energy consumption.
 The amount of energy consumption and computational power required to maintain the consensus algorithm and a distributed ledger at a large scale has skyrocketed.
 This is not only costly but also a major drawback in terms of the environmental sustainability of blockchain technology.

 **Privacy**